stub42/postgresql-charm/README.md

 A PostgreSQL service may contain multiple units (a single master, and optionally one or more hot standbys).
-The client charm can tell which unit in a relation is the master and which are hot standbys by inspecting the 'state' property on the relation, and it needs to be aware of how many units are in the relation by using the 'relation-list' hook tool.
+The client charm can tell which unit in a relation is the master and which are hot standbys by inspecting the 'state' property on the relation. hook tool.

-If there is a single PostgreSQL unit related, the state will be 'standalone'.
-All database connections of course go to this unit.

-If there is more than one PostgreSQL unit related, the client charm must only use units with state set to 'master' or 'hot standby'.
-The unit with 'master' state can accept read and write connections.
-The units with 'hot standby' state can accept read-only connections, and any attempted writes will fail.
-Units with any other state must not be used and should be ignored ('standalone' units are new units joining the service that are not yet setup, and 'failover' state will occur when the master unit is being shutdown and a new master is being elected).
+The 'standalone' state is deprecated, and when a unit advertises itself as 'standalone' you should treat it like a 'master'.
+The state only exists for backwards compatibility and will be removed soon.

+Writes must go to the unit identifying itself as 'master' or 'standalone'.
+If you sent writes to a 'hot standby', they will fail.

+Reads may go to any unit.
+Ideally they should be load balanced over the 'hot standby' units.
+If you need to ensure consistency, you may need to read from the 'master'.

+Units in any other state, including no state, should not be used and connections to them will likely fail.
+These units may still be setting up, or performing a maintenance operation such as a failover.

 The client charm needs to watch for state changes in its relation-changed hook.
-New units may be added to a single unit service, and the client charm must stop using existing 'standalone' unit and wait for 'master' and 'hot standby' units to appear.
-Units may be removed, possibly causing a 'hot standby' unit to be promoted to a master, or even having the service revert to a single 'standalone' unit.
+During failover, one of the existing 'hot standby' units will change into a 'master'.

 ## Example client hooks